Gangabal Lake Trek 2026: Best Time, Itinerary, Package Info

 After a long descent, cross a small rivulet followed by an ascent to the Gangabal Lakes.

-Today, is exploration day!
-Spend your day roaming around Gangabal Lake or enjoy fishing brown trout’s activity.
+Today is reserved for exploration and relaxation.
+Spend your day strolling around the serene Gangabal Lake or enjoy fishing for brown trout.

 Day 7: Gangabal Lake to Naranag and Drive to Srinagar (1585 m) (1 hour)

-Post breakfast, retrace your steps to Naranag and for the last time witness the picturesque lakes.
-Descend through the dense forests and Bodpathri meadows to reach Naranag village via Trunkhol and Butsheri.
+After breakfast, retrace your steps towards Naranag, soaking in the final views of the picturesque lakes.
+Descend through dense forests and the scenic Bodpathri meadows, passing via Trunkhol and Butsheri to reach Naranag village.

-The vehicle will be arranged from Naranag to Srinagar.
+A vehicle will be arranged from Naranag for your return journey to Srinagar.

 No difficulty level available.